Skip to main content

 Aside from harm to performers, there’s real harm to consumers, too, with any amount of porn.

 Consider how porn is created with entertainment in mind, not education.
-It isn’t produced with the intention to accurately or safely portray healthy sexuality, either.
+It isn’t produced to accurately or safely portray healthy sexuality, either.
 But all of these powerful images are clearly affecting consumers.

 The long-term studies paint a very different picture than what you might be hearing from pro-porn advocates.
-The preponderance of evidence from a dozen or more in-depth, longer-term studies consistently show porn consumption lowering relationship satisfaction, emotional closeness, and sexual satisfaction.
+The preponderance of evidence from a dozen or more in-depth, longer-term studies consistently shows porn consumption lowers relationship satisfaction, emotional closeness, and sexual satisfaction.
 [4]

-Study after study has shown that contrary to popular belief, porn itself is bad news for long term relationships.
+Study after study has shown that contrary to popular belief, porn itself is bad news for long-term relationships.
 Not an unsupportive and porn-disapproving partner, but the porn itself.
-The majority of research reflects that porn negatively affects satisfaction within the relationship and ultimately can lead a person to withdraw from a loved one.
+The majority of research reflects this: porn negatively affects satisfaction within the relationship.
+Ultimately, it can cause a person to withdraw from a loved one.

 What about those people who say it’s healthy to consume porn with a partner to “spice things up”?
 The truth is coming out in studies, which show that what really happens is that the consumer ends up trying to imitate what they’ve seen in porn and comparing their partner to it.